rtitung95/rtitung95.github.io/_pages/home.md

 ## Patents
 **Ensembles optimization using genetic algorithms**
+- **Dinesh Daultani**, Bruno Charron.
+INFORMATION PROCESSING APPARATUS, METHOD FOR INFORMATION PROCESSING AND PROGRAM THEREOF.
+PCT JP2020/001767, filed on 2020/01/20
-- Invented a new approach to find the best-optimized combination of weak supervised models by using evolutionary search and tournament selection approach based on weighted metrics, PCT JP2020/001767, filed on 2020/01/20
+- Invented a new approach to find the best-optimized combination of weak supervised models by using evolutionary search and tournament selection approach based on weighted metrics

 **Anomaly detection in cybersecurity**
+- **Dinesh Daultani**, Bruno Charron.
+Anomaly detection using user probability.
+PCT JP2020/037004, filed on 2020/09/29
-- Invented a new approach for anomaly detection based on the change in user probabilities using multi-modal neural networks (CNN & LSTM), PCT JP2020/037004, filed on 2020/09/29
+- Invented a new approach for anomaly detection based on the change in user probabilities using multi-modal neural networks (CNN & LSTM)
 <br /><br />

 ## Teaching Assistant